CUB: Benchmarking Context Utilisation Techniques for Language Models: CUB: A Context Utilisation Benchmark

 \subsection{Datasets}

-To evaluate how CMTs respond to different types of contextual information, \textsc{CUB} evaluates each CMT on CounterFact, NQ and DRUID (see \Cref{tab:datasets}).\footnote{The datasets can be found on Hugging Face Datasets under \texttt{copenlu/\{cub-counterfact,cub-nq,cub-druid\}}.} The inclusion of these datasets is based on three key criteria: (i) diversity in task difficulty, (ii) diversity in realistic and synthesised RAG scenarios, and (iii) high utilisation in related work.
-CounterFact represents a causal language modelling task based on a controlled setup with simple counterfactual contexts synthesised to conflict with model memory.
-NQ represents a popular, and more realistic setup, focused on RAG for open-domain QA of greater difficulty with contexts sampled from Wikipedia.
-DRUID is a fairly new dataset, representing another important RAG task -- that of automated fact-checking; this requires a greater level of reasoning based on naturally occurring claims and evidence sampled from the internet.
-While DRUID has yet to see widespread use in studies of context utilisation, we include it in \textsc{CUB} as it is one of few datasets closely aligned with real-world RAG scenarios.
+To systematically evaluate how CMTs respond to different types of contextual information, \textsc{CUB} evaluates each CMT across CounterFact, NQ and DRUID (see \Cref{tab:datasets}).
+The inclusion of these datasets is based on three key criteria that ensure comprehensive coverage: (i) diversity in task difficulty, (ii) diversity in realistic versus synthesised RAG scenarios, and (iii) high utilisation in related work, ensuring our findings connect to the broader literature.
+CounterFact represents a controlled causal language modeling task with carefully synthesised counterfactual contexts designed to conflict with model memory.
+NQ represents a popular and more realistic setup focused on RAG for open-domain QA of substantially greater difficulty, with contexts sampled from Wikipedia.
+DRUID is a cutting-edge dataset representing another critical RAG task -- automated fact-checking -- which requires reasoning over naturally occurring claims and evidence from the internet.

-For each dataset, we curate samples representative of the three types of contexts that may be encountered in realistic RAG scenarios: 1) \textbf{gold} contexts that are relevant and do not contradict LM memory, 2) \textbf{conflicting} contexts that are relevant but contradict LM memory or gold labels, and 3) \textbf{irrelevant} contexts that should be ignored by the LM \citep{fang-etal-2024-enhancing}.
-For each dataset, we sample validation and test splits.
-To allow for fair and unified comparisons between CMTs, the validation set is used to tune potential hyperparameters of the CMT under evaluation.
-The test split is used for the final evaluation.
-More details on the datasets can be found in \Cref{app:data-collection}.
+For each dataset, we curate samples representative of the three types of contexts that are fundamental to realistic RAG scenarios: 1) \textbf{gold} contexts that are relevant, 2) \textbf{conflicting} contexts that are relevant but always contradict the LM's memory, and 3) \textbf{irrelevant} contexts that provide no information to solve the given question \citep{fang-etal-2024-enhancing}.
+This approach ensures that \textsc{CUB} captures a wide spectrum of challenges to RAG in real-world deployments. \Cref{tab:datasets} summarises the dataset statistics, with context lengths detailed in \Cref{fig:context-length}.
+More details on the data and the collection process can be found below and in \Cref{app:data-collection}.